SylarLong/iztro-docs/en_US/quick-start.md

 ## Overview

-Welcome to the `@sylarlong/astro` development documentation!
+Welcome to the `iztro` development documentation!
 This page will introduce you to how to integrate, how to retrieve data, and how to quickly obtain all the data on a natal chart in Zi Wei Dou Shu.
 If you are just a basic user, reading this document will be enough for your daily use.
 If you have mastered the content on this page, you can explore further on other pages.

 <div class='custom-block'>